About Carol Clupny updated JULY 2023

 Carol blogs about her everyday life as a middle-aged woman in the mid-stages of Parkinson’s disease.
-Her honest, humorous and casual narrative style brings the reader to an intimate understanding of Carol’s resiience and acceptance.
-Her blog, sharing the name of her book ”The Ribbon of Road Ahead” can be found at www.ultreiablog.org
+Her honest, humorous and casual narrative style brings the reader to an intimate understanding of Carol’s resilience and acceptance.
+Her blog, sharing the name of her book ”The Ribbon of Road Ahead” can be found at www.ultreiablog.org.

-In the 14 years since her diagnosis, Carol has become active in the Parkinson’s Community as an advocate, an Ambassador for the Davis Phinney Foundation and support group facilitator for Parkinsons Resources of Oregon.
-She was appointed the regional patient reprentative for the Parkinsons Foundation’s Women with PD TALK study.
-In September of 2019 the Michael J Fox Foundation selected Carol to participate in the Parkinson’s Poliicy Forum in Washington DC.
-As an attendee at the World Parkinson Congress in 2016 in Portand, Oregon, Carol presnted a poster session examining the decision making process for patients considering deep brain stimulaiton.
+In the 16 years since her diagnosis, Carol has become active in the Parkinson’s Community as an advocate, an Ambassador for the Davis Phinney Foundation and support group facilitator for Parkinsons Resources of Oregon.
+She was appointed the regional patient representative for the Parkinsons Foundation’s Women with PD TALK study.
+In September of 2019 the Michael J Fox Foundation selected Carol to participate in the Parkinson’s Policy Forum in Washington DC.
+As an attendee at the World Parkinson Congress in 2016 in Portland, Oregon, Carol presented a poster session examining the decision-making process for patients considering deep brain stimulation.
 At the 2019 WPC in Kyoto, Japan she presented a poster on vision concerns of women with PD and lead small group discussions.

 Her book The Ribbon of Road Ahead has provided many speaking opportunities for Carol.
 In 2019 and early 2020 she visited 24 support groups in Washington, Idaho, Oregon and California to share her thoughts on living well with the disease.
-In addition, she has presented talks for The Center on Aging in San Franscico, Parkinsons Place in Las Vegas, Northwest Parkinsons Foundation in Richland WA and virtualy through their HOPE online program.
-In late 2020 she rejuvinated her voice and recorded the narration of her book to be available in early 2021.
-As part of this project she read stories over the airwaves on RadioParkies Austraia with DJ Madonna and in Great Britan with DJ Johnny Parky.
+In addition, she has presented talks for The Center on Aging in San Franscico, Parkinsons Place in Las Vegas, Northwest Parkinsons Foundation in Richland WA and virtually through their HOPE online program.
+In late 2020 she rejuvenated her voice and recorded the narration of her book which is now available commercially.
+As part of this project, she read stories over the airwaves on RadioParkies Australia with DJ Madonna and in Great Britian with DJ Johnny Parky.
+More recently she has appeared on Twitchy Women, The Davis Phinney You Tube page, and SMART PD,

 She and her husband Charlie have two adult sons.
 They live on a small hobby farm in eastern Oregon.